Skip to main content

 Requirements

-You have four options for installing external MCP servers to use with your agents.
+You have four options for installing external MCP servers.
 Start with Managed OAuth if your MCP provider is supported since it requires no credential management.
 If not, check Databricks Marketplace for a pre-built integration.
 For any other server, use a Custom HTTP connection.
 All methods create a Unity Catalog connection for secure, authenticated access.

 Choose your installation method based on your MCP server: